phatt-23/thesis-template/config.typ

   page: (
     // Standard page in Europe.
     paper: "a4",
-    // Recommended margin is 2.5cm which is about 1in
+    // Recommended margin for all sides is 2.5cm which is about 1in.
-    // so I'm gonna stick with inches.
     margin: (
       left: 1.2in,
       right: 1.2in,